- Regulations and the Rulemaking Process

 Q. Does OIRA evaluate agency performance in minimizing paperwork burdens?

 A. Yes.
 The PRA requires OMB to report annually to Congress on Federal information collection activities under its purview.
-The Information Collection Budget (ICB) is OMB’s annual report on the PRA.
+The Information Collection Budget (ICB) is OMB's annual report on the PRA.
 The ICB offers a great deal of information about existing paperwork and reporting burdens; it also reports on government progress in reducing burdens and in making information collection more efficient and effective.
 The ICB often focuses on recent burden reduction initiatives.
-The annual ICBs are available here on OIRA’s website.
+Annual ICBs are available on OIRA's website.

 Q. Where can I learn more about information collection under the PRA?

 A. More detailed information about the scope and requirements of the PRA are provided in OMB's PRA "Primer."
 OMB sent this memorandum to agencies on April 7, 2010, to explain the central requirements of the PRA and to increase transparency and openness.
 The memorandum answers such questions as: What does and does not count as information under the PRA?
 What are the public notice and comment requirements for information collection requests?
 What does OMB evaluate during its review of proposed collections?

 A. The ICR Dashboard is a component of Reginfo.gov that provides an up-to-date and easy-to-follow graphical representation of information collections currently under review.
 The ICR Dashboard displays these information collections by agency, length of review, and type of ICR.

 Q. What are the different types of information collection requests displayed on the ICR Dashboard?